onato/onato.github.io/_posts/pages/2014-05-07-about_onato.md

 ![Me](/images/icons/me.png){: .aligncenter}

-##Me in a few words
+##Me
-In the 90's I developed call center applications and customer relationship management applications of large multinational clients.
+In the 90's I developed call center applications and customer relationship management applications for large multinational clients.
 At the turn of the century I worked in the craziness of the dot com bubble.
 After the crash I studied design whilst working in the web development and media art branches.
 In 2005 I founded Fluid Forms, a design studio with online distribution of mass customised products.
 In 2010 I began developing mobile applications full time.
 </div>

 <div class="one_half column last" markdown="1">